-This live training on The Role of Consultants and Expert Witness in Cases of Alleged False Confession is presented by Dr. Brian Cutler.
+This live training on The Role of Consultants and Expert Witnesses in Cases of Alleged False Confession is presented by Dr. Brian Cutler.

 This workshop will introduce participants to the phenomenon of false confessions and the role that consultants and expert witnesses play in false confession cases.
 Topics covered in this workshop include the role of false confessions in miscarriages of justice, the science underlying false confessions, personal and situational risk factors for false confessions, the content of false confessions, outcomes resulting from false confessions, and policies and procedures aimed at reducing the risk of false confessions.
 Particular attention will be paid to interrogation techniques and assessment of their coerciveness and potential for bringing about false confessions.
 Particular attention will be given to the roles of the consultant and expert witness from case intake through resolution.